zkokelj/zkokelj/README.md

 ### Hi there 👋

 My name is Žiga and I am software engineer based in Slovenia 🇸🇮.
 I've been working on many different projects (in my job and as a hobby).
 In past years my main focus was blockchain ⛓️.
 I have many interests and am looking forward to learn new things and publish useful code here and contribute to open-source projects.

 You can reach me on [Linkedin](https://www.linkedin.com/in/ziga-kokelj/) 🔗

+My tech stack:
+- Python, C++, Java, Solidity, ...

 <!--
 **zkokelj/zkokelj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.